 - “Writing slow” shouldn’t mean “I try to write once or twice a month, if I can.”
 The closer you can come to touching your story every day—even if it’s only for fifteen minutes some days—the better.
 That’s when magic happens.
 That’s the only way your writing gets good.

 - If you notice that your book is sixty thousand words long, with no end in sight, it’s time—not to speed up—but to figure out where the book is going and point yourself in that direction.
 That’s not a slow-writing problem; that’s a lack of direction.
 A manuscript analysis, editor, or a review can help.

-But those caveats aside, I urge you to relish your slow writing.
+But those caveats aside, I urge you to relish your slow book writing.
 Walk along the writing roadside every day and wave at your colleagues who speed past on motorcycles.
 Then go back to noticing the flowers and weeds, the frogs and crickets at your feet, and think, Oh, that would work so well for my story.
 Make a little note in your notebook and walk steadily on.